Ownership: One Rule, Three Corollaries

 Borrowing Rules

-2. References must always be valid (no dangling references)
+2. References must always be valid.
+No dangling pointers.

 Multiple Immutable References: OK